Madhavanlabcode/Madhavanlabcode.github.io/index.md

 ## Recent News
 ---
+### *Anuva Wins Wayne B. Nottingham Prize!*
+Anuva has won the [Wayne B. Nottingham Prize](https://en.m.wikipedia.org/wiki/Wayne_B._Nottingham_Prize) at the 2022 Physical Electronics Conference in Chicago; congratulations, Anuva!

 ### *APS Talks and Awards*

 Congratulations to Seokjin, Anuva, Rachel, and Arjun on presenting talks at the 2022 American Physical Society March Meeting!
-Also, congratulations to Arjun on receiving the Scott Anderson Graduate Assistant Award for 2022!
+Also, congratulations to Arjun on receiving a Scott Anderson Outstanding Graduate Assistant Award for 2022!

 ### *Guannan's Thesis Defense*